QR code scams now at epidemic level (guide)

 How to spot legitimate or illegitimate QR codes?

 The most obvious sign of a QR code scam is when a QR code sticker has been placed over the legitimate one using an adhesive label.
 This mainly applies to self-service restaurants or cafes where you must order via smartphone at the table.
-But equally, they have been found in display advertising, street pole advertising, parking meters, free public Wi-Fi, and anywhere you expect to be taken to a website for further information.
+However, they have also been found in display advertising, street pole advertising, parking meters, free public Wi-Fi, and anywhere you expect to be taken to a website for further information.

 The least obvious is where a QR Code is substituted for a real one online.
 You might be on your local pizza store website, but hackers have replaced the QR code with one that points to a ‘scraped’ pizza store site.
-You order and enter delivery and payment details and wonder where your pizza is when it is not there hot and fresh 20 minutes.
+You order and enter delivery and payment details and wonder where your pizza is when it is not there hot and fresh in 20 minutes.
 Lots of <$100 credit card sales are the result.

 Another common QR code scam is on unsolicited snail mail or email.
 It may offer you a chance to win by scanning the code.
 Online surveys using a QR Code to access a survey site are also common.